BTG Pactual boss Esteves investigated over trades

-Esteves, who is chief executive, chairman and owns about 24 percent of BTG Pactual, at the time was employed by UBS UBSN.VX, where he worked after he sold Pactual to the Swiss bank for $3.1 billion in May 2006.
+Esteves, who is chief executive, chairman and controlling shareholder of BTG Pactual, at the time was employed by UBS , where he worked after he sold Pactual to the Swiss bank for $3.1 billion in May 2006.

 "Our controlling shareholder is a subject of an ongoing civil, non-criminal investigation in Europe in connection with certain trades in the securities of a European market issuer made by him in his personal capacity in 2007," the BTG Pactual prospectus said.